Questions From Two Mixed-Race Daughters About Our Strong Immigrant Mothers

 How do other people relate you to your mom — do they find you similar or different?
 How would you describe your mom’s personality and how would you describe yours?

 NA: Everyone knows I’m my mother’s daughter (except for Dan from second grade).
 I look like her: ovular face, stately forehead, almond-shaped eyes with brown irises so dark they could be black.
 I look like her in pictures.
 I look like her in person.
 The only thing different about me is the texture and length of my hair (kinky, wavy, long) and my skin, which burns easily in the sun.
 (She and my brother deepen.)
-Other people say that I’m “little Shelley,” or look like her sister.
+Other people say that I’m “little” her, or look like her sister.
 I was born four days after her 24th birthday, in August.
 We’re the same sign, if that means anything, but I’m more able to put on the mask of extroversion than she is.
-She is a reader and I was a reader, and we used to spend long afternoons in the library burying ourselves in books.
+She is a reader and I was a reader, and we used to spend long afternoons in the library consuming stacks of books like pancakes.
 We would take stacks in the tens home.
 I learned my love of reading from her, which in large part helped me in becoming a writer.
 I like irony, and vulgar humor, and the word fuck.
 She likes teasing and stories.
 We make each other laugh as much as we make each other cry.
 Which is (almost) good, right?

 MNM: My mom and I probably seem different at first glance: She’s outgoing, charming, and very open with her emotions and her quirks.
 I tend to be more reserved, except in that I write about myself for the internet.
 My youngest brother and I have talked about how we got our calm personalities in response to our mom’s effusive one, like we’re reigning it in for her vicariously.
 But my boyfriend, who sees the many versions of me, knows that we’re secretly very similar.
 He sees me flip from calm to anxious to doing a dance across the apartment in the span of a night.